wwwidonja/changed_plotly/doc/python/line-and-scatter.md

     marker=dict(
         size=16,
-        color=np.random.randn(500), #set color equal to a variable colorscale='Viridis', # one of plotly colorscales
+        color=np.random.randn(500), #set color equal to a variable colorscale='Viridis', # one of new_plotly colorscales
         showscale=True
     )
 ))